The Coaching Website Guide

 Bonus 1: The Client-Attraction Website Map

-Print it out and stick it on your wall.
-This infographic shows you how the various website components work together to attract ideal clients, build instant credibility, and lead visitors to contact you.
+Print and stick it on your wall.
+This visual shows how the various components work together to attract ideal clients, build instant credibility, and lead visitors to contact you.

-Bonus 2: Blog for Traffic Infographic and My Private Notes
+Bonus 2: Blog for Traffic Infographic and Notes

 Bonus 3: Clients From the Web Infographic

 If you want a website that brings in clients while you sleep, you need to have a few things in place.
 When the coaches I work with aren’t getting enough leads, I whip this out and troubleshoot.
-It works like magic.
+It super simple but smart, and it works like magic.